-Alzheimer's: When to stop driving
+Alzheimer's and dementia: When to stop driving

-Start the conversation
+Starting the conversation

 When to stop driving

-- Difficulty navigating to familiar places
+- Getting lost when driving to familiar places

 - Confusing the brake and gas pedals